The pace of apprehensions along the southwest border has not slowed since reaching record numbers in fiscal year 2021.

 TRAC data also shows an increasing number of immigration court cases listed as “administrative closure.”
 This allows the government to essentially pause removal proceedings and remove a case from a court’s docket.

 However, these cases can be re-opened at any time and do not go away.
-TRAC data shows there were 24,022 administrative closures in fiscal year 2021 and there have been 90,482 administrative closures in fiscal year 2022, which runs through September.
+TRAC data shows there were 24,022 administrative closures in fiscal year 2021 and there have been 55,825 administrative closures through the end of April.
+Fiscal year 2022 runs through September and TRAC projects administrative closures could reach as high as 95,000.

 “What they’re trying to do is clear out some of that docket so they can get to the more serious cases,” said Houston immigration attorney Charles Foster.
 “If anything, they’re clearing the docket so that they can take recent arrivals and get those cases heard sooner.”